-done in a workmanlike manner, or no charge with orders for work. which he is determined to sell at such prices for the same.
-Wool will be weighed on the receipt of the same, and the rolls guaranteed to such as Spindle Steps, Shaft and Gudgeon The attention of the public is particularly hold their weight, natural loss for carding ex- Boxes, &c. will be made to order.
-Old Cop-BIDDIS & DEPUE.
+the coming season, under the superintendence done in a workmanlike manner, or no charge for the same.
+Wool will be weighed on the receipt of the same, and the rolls guaranteed to hold their weight, natural loss for carding ex-BIDDIS & DEPUE.
 Biddis' Mills.